Tuning Fork Tests

 What are they?

 1. These are a bedside assessment of hearing

 2. They differentiate conductive (middle or outer ear) deafness from sensorineural

 4. They have inherent errors

 When an audiogram is not easily available e.g. in general practice or immediately postoperatively

 Explain what you are going to do and what you want them to do.

 Strike the fork correctly to get a loud ring.
 The lateral condyle of the femur is good or you can use the olecranon.
 Do not use a table, chair or your shoe!

 For bone conduction press against the patient firmly.
-This requires counter pressure.
+This requires counter-pressure.
 For air conduction place the fork 2.5 cm from the EAM (tines parallel with canal).
-Explain what you want them to do.

 Routes of sound into the cochlea